6 Ways to Recognize Deskless Employees

 But you have a lot of power to shift the imbalance in your company.
 As you rethink your recognition and engagement programs, ensure that you include your frontline teams, especially training your frontline managers.

-Regardless of if you are starting a recognition program from scratch or are trying to improve an existing one, these six best practices will help you improve the quality and consistency of your frontline worker recognition.
+Regardless of if you are starting a recognition program from scratch or are trying to improve an existing one, these six best practices will help you improve the quality and consistency of your employee recognition efforts.

 Recognition that’s infrequent, exclusive, and on a set schedule (e.g. annual reviews) has a limited impact.
 We need to build recognition into our day-to-day, with managers taking the lead.